You should stop,

 Folkard's balance lug was what we would now (early 21st century) call a dipping lug.
 The tack is held down to one of the bows.
 The luff is more or less vertical, with the throat held high by the yard.
 The peak of the sail is high and there is no boom.
 On changing tack, the tack and yard are 'dipped' abaft the mast so that the sail and yard are always on the leeward side of the mast: literally, the tack is changed from one bow to the other.

 In his 1906 treatise Folkard described an innovation where the foot of his balance lug (our dipping lug) was attached to a boom from the tack to the clew.
 He gave it no name, but this is what we now call a balance(d) lug.
-The sail is tacked down by a tack-purchase from the boom to the heel of the mast; this tightens both the luff and the leech of the sail, and prevents the peak falling away to leeward.
+The sail is hauled flat by a 'small tackle' from the boom to the heel of the mast; this tightens both the luff and the leech of the sail, and prevents the peak falling away to leeward.
 Falconer (in 1815) described lugsails as having vangs (from the peak of the yard to a quarter), but these are less necessary on a 21st century balanced lugsail.
 The balanced lugsail has been described as 'self-vanging'.